 What happens when your client starts taking money from their Traditional IRA?

-Their contributions to a Roth IRA are not tax-deductible.
-They can invest only after-tax dollars in a Roth IRA.
-The good news is that, if they meet certain conditions, their withdrawals from a Roth IRA will be completely free from federal income tax, including both contributions and investment earnings.
+Contributions to a Roth IRA are made with after-tax dollars and not tax-deductible; however, withdrawals from a Roth IRA will be completely free from federal income tax, including both contributions and investment earnings.
 To be eligible for these qualifying distributions, they must meet a five-year holding period requirement.

 In addition, one of the following must apply:

-- Clients have reached age 59½ by the time of the withdrawal
+- Clients have reached age 59½ at time of the withdrawal

 - The withdrawal is made because of disability